 Untranslatable is a place where native speakers from around the world get to share, explain and define things from their language.

-With hundreds of submissions in 70 languages from over 96 countries, this platform aims to give everyone an opportunity to share and explain slang, expressions, idioms, emojis, references from their part of the world.
+With thousands of submissions in 71 languages from over 99 countries, this platform aims to give everyone an opportunity to share and explain slang, expressions, idioms, emojis, references from their part of the world.

 Translation isn’t the only thing that defines what something means.
 At Untranslatable, we try to go beyond translation by sharing specific information about where something is used, how frequently, and by who.

 Information that is often common knowledge to native speakers, but not to outsiders.
 This way you get an insider view into a foreign language.